Euglenid

-Euglenids (euglenoids, or euglenophytes, formally Euglenida/Euglenoida, ICZN, or Euglenophyceae, ICBN) are one of the best-known groups of flagellates, which are excavate eukaryotes of the phylum Euglenophyta and their cell structure is typical of that group.
-They are commonly found in freshwater, especially when it is rich in organic materials, with a few marine and endosymbiotic members.
+Euglenids or euglenoids are one of the best-known groups of eukaryotic flagellates: single-celled organisms with flagella, or whip-like tails.
+They are classified in the phylum Euglenozoa, class Euglenida or Euglenoidea.
+Euglenids are commonly found in fresh water, especially when it is rich in organic materials, but they have a few marine and endosymbiotic members.
 Many euglenids feed by phagocytosis, or strictly by diffusion.
-A monophyletic group consisting of the mixotrophic Rapaza viridis (1 species) and the two groups Eutreptiales (24 species) and Euglenales (983 species) have chloroplasts and produce their own food through photosynthesis.
-This group is known to contain the carbohydrate paramylon.
+A monophyletic subgroup known as Euglenophyceae have chloroplasts and produce their own food through photosynthesis.
+This group contains the carbohydrate paramylon.

-Euglenids split from other Euglenozoa more than a billion years ago.
-The plastids in all extant photosynthetic species is the result from secondary endosymbiosis between a phagotrophic eukaryovorous euglenid and a Pyramimonas-related green alga.
+Euglenids split from other Euglenozoa (a larger group of flagellates) more than a billion years ago.
+The plastids (membranous organelles) in all extant photosynthetic species result from secondary endosymbiosis between a euglenid and a green alga.

 Structure

 Euglenoids are distinguished mainly by the presence of a type of cell covering called a pellicle.
 Within its taxon, the pellicle is one of the euglenoids' most diverse morphological features.
 The pellicle is composed of proteinaceous strips underneath the cell membrane, supported by dorsal and ventral microtubules.
 This varies from rigid to flexible, and gives the cell its shape, often giving it distinctive striations.
 In many euglenids, the strips can slide past one another, causing an inching motion called metaboly.
 Otherwise, they move using their flagella.